chenchiaho/QuickCurrency/README.md

 I used Moshi to handle and parse Json file.
 I chose it over Gson simply because I'm more experienced with it, but it did take me some time to manually handle all the data for different currencies (ex: @Json(name = "SGD") val SGD: Double).
-There seems to be a limitation for how many currency data it can receive with 1 API call, so I omitted some less known currencies in the project.

-And for some reason the data for USD is missing when the base_currency is USD, so I manually added it (ex: @Json(name = "USD") var USD: Double = 1.0)

-The part that I wasn't satisfied with is that I could not find a better way to handle the long list of currency data in the viewModel
-(for ex: "SGD" -> rates.SGD).
-That I needed to type them out one by one.
-I feel that there has to be a better way.

 Overall, I enjoyed building the app.
 Thank you so much for reading!